 Our relationships with our Government clients have been built on a genuine commitment to client service and centre around a core philosophy of exceeding our client’s service delivery expectations.
 We can guarantee the provision of high quality legal services due to the secure base of expert lawyers we have across the country, each of whom is committed to ensuring that Government clients are provided with quality and consistent legal advice that also provides real value for money.

 Our senior lawyers have worked for, been instructed by, or are currently representing Government, including:

 Our Government sector team advise Local Councils in Queensland, New South Wales and Victoria in employment, insurance, corporate, commercial, construction and financial services matters.
 DWF have the necessary understanding of Council needs and processes, as well as the experience working with Council officers and other stakeholders to ensure effective and meaningful legal assistance is provided.

 DWF are currently on the individual legal services panel for three Councils in Queensland:

-DWF (Australia) are also one of only two legal service providers for Local Government WorkCare (LGW) operated by LGAQ through Jardine Lloyd Thompson.
-As such, we have represented the interests of nearly every Council in Queensland, showing our versatility and ability to adapt and respond to individual Council’s needs.
+DWF are pre-approved suppliers in Local Government Association of Queensland's (LGAQ) Local Buy Legal Services Panel.
+In addition, DWF (Australia) are also one of only two legal service providers for Local Government WorkCare (LGW) operated by LGAQ through Jardine Lloyd Thompson.
+As such, we have represented the interests of nearly every local Council in Queensland, showing our versatility and ability to adapt and respond to individual Council’s needs.